d4hines/window-alm/src/windows.alm.md

     Each of the 4 corners of a rectangle can be identified by two directions, e.g. the top-left corner or the bottom-right corner (note: the tuples "bottom-right" and "right-bottom" identify the same corner).
-The nearest corner of a rectangle A to some other rectangle B is the corner of A with the shortest measure to some corner of B. The nearest corner is undefined if multiple corners are equally close.
+The nearest corner of a window A to some other rectangle B is the corner of A with the shortest measure between that corner and any corner of B. The nearest corner is undefined if multiple corners are equally close.

     ```
-    nearestCorner : rectangles x rectangles x directions x directions -> booleans
+    nearestCorner : windows x rectangles x directions x directions -> booleans
     ```

 ## Axioms